Usman-Abubakr/Radio-2000-BackEnd/README.md

 The API backend for Radio 2000.
 Created using Node.js with the Express framework.
 Deployed to the web using [Vercel (check it out)](https://radio-2000-back-end.vercel.app/).
-Data access with Firestore database.
+Remote database made possible with Firestore.

 ## Tasks:
 - [x] API endpoint for List of radio stations